-As we shall see later, the equivalence and sifting properties are extremely helpful.
+As we shall see later, the equivalence, sifting, scaling, and even properties of δ are extremely helpful.
 Lastly, note that it follows from the definition of δ that integrating this function over any interval not containing the origin will result in the value of zero.